KhanShaheb34/Automated-Stuffs/README.md

-# Automated-Stuffs
+# Automated-Stuffs 💻
-Things I could do in 10 minutes, but I spent 10 hours automating them 😎
+Things I could do in 10 minutes, but I spent 10 hours automating them 😎 (Not actually 😉)

 > May be you won't find anything interesting here, I'm storing them on github to use later or I might need any help from those.